alwaysbegrowing/arbor-contracts/spec/overview.md

 ## Collateral types
 * Do we want to whitelist collateral addresses?
 Or all DAOs to use anything as collateral?
 I think anything.
-* Should DAOs be able to deposit multiple collateral types per bond? @jordanmeyer (this may complicate convertability)
+* Should DAOs be able to deposit multiple collateral types per bond? @jordanmeyer (this may complicate Convertibility)

-## No Orcales
+## No Oracles
 We are designing the protocol in a way that we can avoid price oracles